microchip-pic-avr-solutions/avr128da48-cnano-bootloader-melody/readme.md

   15. We have completed the needed configurations for the Bootloader project.
 Compile and build the project by clicking the Clean and Build Main Project button on the toolbar.
   ![Clean and Build Main Project](Images/Clean%20and%20Build%20Project.png)

-  16. Program the device by clicking "Make and Program Device Main Project" button on the toolbar.
+  16. Program the device by clicking "Make and Program Device Main Project" on the toolbar.
 Once the bootloader is programmed into the device sucessfully, you should see the device LED ON.
   ![Program Device with Bootloader](Images/Program_Device_Bootloader.PNG)